BoHauHuang/SignalAndSystem/README.md

 # SignalAndSystem
-The final project - keyboard
+##The final project - keyboard
+###A keyboard recongnizes your input by vibrations from different place